grafana/business-input/docs/sources/variables.md

 ---
-tags:
-  - Business Input
-  - Variables
-title: 'Variables'
+title: Variables
-description: 'Learn how to use dashboard and global variables in the Business Input data source string fields.'
+description: Learn how to use dashboard and global variables in the Business Input data source string fields.
+keywords:
+  - business input
+  - variables
 labels:
   products:
+    - cloud
     - enterprise
     - oss
 weight: 30